Last Updated 30 Apr 2022 in Ways of Working

 However, it may be that the colleague does not think it is appropriate to report it a second time, in which case they may wish to raise their concern with an external organisation.
 Colleagues are, of course, entitled to do so provided their concerns are genuinely held.

-The Society strongly recommends that, before reporting a concern externally, colleagues seek advice from Union representatives or Public Concern at Work.
+The Society strongly recommends that, before reporting a concern externally, colleagues seek advice from their Union representative or Protect.

-Colleagues may also talk to a lawyer, or to Citizens Advice
+Colleagues may also wish to seek advice from a lawyer, or Citizens Advice.

 Date of last review: